vieron/trans.js/README.md

 ### .addTransClass(className [, callbackFn | options])
 ### .removeTransClass(className [, callbackFn | options])

-Add or remove a class on a element and transitionEnd callbacks if passed.
+Add or remove a class on a element and fires transitionEnd callbacks.

 * className: (string) The class or group of classes separated by commas to add or remove.
 * callabckFn: (function) Callback function fired at the end of all transitions.